 To be eligible to participate in GRADflix Showcase Event, you must meet the following criteria:

-- Videos can take many forms, but must include: movement (slide transitions, zoom, or a subject moving on video), sound (voice over, sound, and/or music).
+• Videos can take many forms, but must include: movement (slide transitions, zoom, or a subject moving on video) and sound (voice over, sound, and/or music).

-- When creating your video keep copyright in mind.
+• When creating your video keep copyright in mind.
 As your video will be made available online, you need to make sure that you are using third party content properly.
-If you want to avoid copyright complications, take a look at the resources provided by the Univeristy of Waterloo's Copyright and Licensing Librarian, Lauren Byl.
+If you want to avoid copyright complications, take a look at the copyright resources below.

 The SGSPA has produced a helpful information session for students that want to participate in GRADflix.